What are the different types of financial advisor certifications?

 CFP stands for Certified Financial Planner.

-In order to become a CFP, you must obtain a relevant degree, perform well in the CFP exam, gain relevant work experience, and demonstrate strong professional ethics.
+CFPs require a relevant degree, good performance on the CFP exam, gain relevant work experience, and demonstrate strong professional ethics.

-A professional CFP helps people organize their finances in a variety of areas, including retirement, goal-setting, investments, taxes, and insurance.
+A CFP is a professional who helps people organize their finances in a variety of areas, including, goal-setting, taxes, insurance, investments, and retirement.

 What is a CFP best for?

-People who require a strong, simple sense of direction with their finances should opt for a CFP.
+Advising people who require a clear sense of direction with their finances.

 RIA